top of page

 • The Greenhouse Dôme (a space for individual or collective alignment practices and performance practice)

-• The Stables (a collective atelier/studio for creative practices - especially material processes in the visual arts)
+• The Stables (a collective atelier/studio for creative practices - especially material processes in the visual arts; unavailable in spring session due to climate.)

 • The Hearth Kitchen (a wood-fired outdoor kitchen, sheltered, with a view of the valley - also an inviting space for exploratory culinary art, traditional craft-work, or eco-creative practices